 660 Irwin Street NE // 678.705.7945

-Known for their creative names and tasty flavors, Jake’s has the everyday favorites including Chocolate Slap You Mama™, Brown Sugah Vanilla™, Nutter Nanner Elvis™, but they also have flavors which change out daily.
+Known for their creative names and tasty flavors, Jake’s has everyday favorites including Chocolate Slap You Mama™, Brown Sugah Vanilla™, Nutter Nanner Elvis™, but they also have flavors that change out daily.
 You’ll have to stop in for a scoop or two to find which favorites are being served.
-One thing is for certain, they will have something for everyone whether your favorites are chocolate, peanut butter, fruits or candy bars.
+One thing is for certain, they will have something for everyone whether your favorites are chocolate, peanut butter, fruits, or candy bars.

 292 Moreland Avenue NE // 404.221.2600